Jirón de la Unión

 Union Street (Jirón de la Unión) is a major pedestrian street in the Damero de Pizarro, an area of the historic centre of Lima, Peru.
-The street starts at the Puente de Piedra, where it is continued on the other side of the Rímac River by Trujillo Street, and continues until it reaches Paseo de la República Avenue.
+The street starts at the Puente de Piedra, and continues until it reaches Paseo de la República Avenue.
+The road continues on the northern side of the Rímac River as Trujillo Street.

-The street has traditionally served as the city's main axis since the Viceroyalty of Peru.
+Union Street has traditionally served as the city's main axis since the Viceroyalty of Peru.
 Ater the War of Independence, it continued to function as a commercial centre, as well as a gathering point for the city's aristocratic upper class, who developed the custom of jironear.
 (Note: The term refers to the practice that existed during the first half of the 20th century of strolling through the street while well-dressed, visiting its establishments and meeting new people.)
 This reputation remained until the late 20th century, a turbulent period in the country's history that led to the city's mass expansion due to a continued migration of people from the country's interior.